How Does Winter Lawn Care Work in Texas?

 Even though it may seem counterintuitive to mow your lawn during the winter, it’s actually a great way to keep your grass healthy.
 That’s because mowing your lawn can help it stay aerated, which will allow air, water, and nutrients to reach the roots and keep them strong.
 In fact, if you want to have a healthy and lush lawn come springtime, you should avoid leaving your grass long during the winter months.
 Just lower your mower blade so that your grass stays nice and short.

-Interesting fact: Long grasses can form a kind of roof-like structure, creating a warm and cozy environment for snow mold and other winter lawn fungi.
+Interesting fact about grass: Long grasses can form a kind of roof-like structure, creating a warm and cozy environment for snow mold and other winter lawn fungi.
 To prevent this, mow your lawn before the winter season arrives and up to 2-3 times before the first frost.

 Lay Down Sod—Even In Winter!